Proactive Distribution for Lead Service Line Replacement in Vulnerable Communities

 Project Overview

-In the summer of 2024, the MetropolitanUtilities District (M.U.D.) in Omaha, Nebraska, launched its initiative to replace all lead service lines by 2034.
-M.U.D. is leveraging a three-pronged approach to alert residents of the program and push filter redemption:
+In the summer of 2024, M.U.D. launched its initiative to replace all lead service lines by 2034.
+M.U.D. is leveraging a three-pronged approach to alert residents of the program and push filtered redemption:

 - Detect - Use M.U.D.’s interactive tool to identify lead service lines and check eligibility status for the replacement program.